puppetlabs/gatling-puppet-load-test/README.md

 ## Welcome to load testing Puppet with Gatling!

+NOTE: recent versions of Puppet Server and PE require some manipulation of the tk-auth rules in order to get proxy recordings and simulations to work properly.
+For more info, see [README_tk_auth.md](./README_tk_auth.md).

 This is the main Puppetlabs load testing repository for its http services.
 The repository is currently split into three projects:

   1. `proxy_recorder` -- This is the shell based tool to record http interactions of a client against a server so they can be re-used as a Gatling load testing scenario.